 (Image source: Skype via Google Play)

 Most of the functions available on Skype don't cost any money to use.
-You don't have to pay money to download or install Skype, or to set up a Skype account.
+You don't have to pay money to download or install the program, or to set up an account.
 However, some features of Skype cost money to use, though they won't come into play in most cases.
 Skype also uses advertisements to support itself.

-Privacy on Skype is a bit of a trickier issue, as almost anyone who uses Skype can find you through your name, Skype Name, or email address.
-However, you are in control of how much other information you put in your profile on Skype, and you always get to choose whether or not to accept anyone who reaches out to you on Skype as a contact.
-Even among your contacts, you get to choose if (and how) anyone on Skype can communicate with you.
-Just check out all of these privacy setting that you can adjust on Skype:
+Privacy is a bit of a trickier issue, as almost anyone who uses the service can find you through your name, Skype Name, or email address.
+However, you are in control of how much other information you put in your profile, and you always get to choose whether or not to accept anyone who reaches out to you as a contact.
+Even among your contacts, you get to choose if (and how) anyone can communicate with you.
+Just check out all of these privacy setting that you can adjust:

 Skype is probably one of the most well-known VoIP services out there, but there are plenty of others that have their own charms.
 Jitsi, for example, has even more privacy features than Skype, as well as noise-cancelling features to increase call quality, though it's somewhat more complicated to use than Skype.
-Another popular choice is Google Hangouts, which works together with a lot of Google's other products, such as the Chrome web browser or the Gmail email client (and we have a Google Hangouts course that can teach you how to use it!). ooVoo has some neat features, such as being able to watch YouTube videos during a call and being able to record a voice or video conversation.
+Another popular choice is Google Hangouts, which works together with a lot of Google's other products, such as the Chrome web browser or the Gmail email client. ooVoo has some neat features, such as being able to watch YouTube videos during a call and being able to record a voice or video conversation.
 And one of Skype's biggest rivals is Viber, which has its own social network attached to it and never clogs up your user experience with annoying ads.

 For an expanded list of services that compete with Skype, including information on why you may or may not want to use them instead of Skype, see our article on Skype alternatives.